-This work was awarded the DAGM Price 1987 of the German Association for Pattern Recognition.
+This work was awarded a DAGM Honorable Mention by the German Association for Pattern Recognition.
 It provided the foundation for later, considerably refined 3D brain models and atlases.

-- Karl Heinz Höhne, Ulf Tiede, Martin Riemer, Michael Bomans, M. Heller, Gerd Witte: Static and dynamic three-dimensional display of tissue structures from volume scans.
-Radiology 165, P (1987), 420. (abstract).
+- Karl Heinz Höhne, Ulf Tiede, Martin Riemer, Michael Bomans, Martin Heller, Gerd Witte: Static and dynamic three-dimensional display of tissue structures from volume scans.
+Radiology 165 (P), 1987, 420.